Oil and Fat in Pizza Dough: Science, Effects, and Usage

 In lower-hydration pizzas (45-55%) that are stretched with a rolling pin or dough sheeter (such as cracker-style pizzas or Tonda Romana), oil is especially important.
 These doughs are typically very elastic and stiff due to the low hydration, so oil significantly aids in rolling them out.
 Without oil, these doughs can become difficult to stretch and shape into a pizza base.

 As mentioned earlier, fat’s primary effect on dough is ‘softening’ the gluten structure, which makes the dough more extensible.
-This results in a pizza with a softer, more tender, ‘melt-in-your-mouth’ crumb.
+This results in a pizza with a softer, more tender, ‘melt-in-your-mouth’ texture.

 Simply put: adding fat or oil to dough creates a softer, more tender, and less chewy crust, while also contributing to a richer, fuller mouthfeel.
 Even a small amount of fat, around 1-3%, can make a noticeable difference, especially when combined with proper dough kneading.